chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 number_2 = randint(0,20) # same as above, though not necessarily the same number
 {% endhighlight %}

 In various circumstances it is better to do this one way or another.
-Generally, if you want to import one or two things from a module you use `from module import var1, var2...` while if you want to import a lot of things you'll use `import module`.
+Generally, if you want to import one or two things from a module you use `from module import var1, var2...` while if you want to import a lot of things you will use `import module`.

 ### 4.2 - The `random` module